<?php echo $image->getTitle() ?>

 The hospital is easily accessible, located to the south of Runcorn just a short distance from the M56 motorway and local public transport networks.
 Our postcode is WA7 2DA.

-The Nightingale Building has two entrances - Entrance 1 which is at the front of the hospital and is the main entrance and reception area, and Entrance 2 which is at the rear of the hospital next to the Minor Injuries Unit.
+The Nightingale Building has two entrances - Entrance 1 which is at the front of the hospital and is the main entrance and reception area, and Entrance 2 which is at the rear of the hospital next to the Urgent Care Centre.
 The hospital is built on a slope so whilst it looks like there is only one floor from Entrance 1, there are two floors at Entrance 2.
 A main corridor runs from Entrance 1 right through the hospital with lift and stair access to Entrance 2.
 The main areas are:

 • Wards - ward B2 is on the ground floor best accessed from Entrance 2 and are for intermediate care.
 Our main surgical ward B4, along with the programmed investigations unit, are on the floor above near the operating theatres and can be accessed from both entrances

-• Urgent Care Centre - the minor injuries unit is located next to Entrance 2
+• Urgent Care Centre - the urgent care centre is located next to Entrance 2

 • Outpatient department - the main outpatient department (including blood test clinic) is based in several clinic areas located near Entrance 1.
 Most patients book in at the main reception desk in the entrance